jpane24/OVtool/README.md

 Figure 2 is a different variation of Figure 1, but now adds p-value contours.
-This graphic will allow the user to see what treatment effect on the effect size scale will switch the significance level at critical p-values (i.e. 0.05).
-This graphic will now give the user an idea of how sensitive the effect is.
+This graphic will allow the user to see what treatment effect will switch the significance level at critical p-values (i.e. 0.05).
+This graphic will now give the user an idea of how sensitive both the treatment effect estimate and the statistical significance are.
 The analyst can specify what red p-value thresholds they want plotted with the `p_contours` argument.

 ``` r
 plot.ov(ovtool_results_twang, print_graphic = "3", col = "color")